How much sleep did you get last night? Have you ever found yourself nodding off only to jerk awake suddenly from time to time?

 Learning about fatigue management, consulting employer, watching for the signs and symptoms, and look out for the signs of fatigue in the people, we can help ourselves, others and in our workplace to reduce the injuries and accidents.
 In the end, work health and safety is everyone’s responsibility.
 If an injury happens it affects everyone – the worker, families, friends, colleagues and the company.

-We are offering onsite customised fatigue management courses across Australia.
+We are offering onsite customised fatigue management courses online and elearning across Australia.
 If you would like to receive information on how we can assist you, contact us, we are here to assist you.